To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 The Secretary of Transportation

-The secretary of transportation deals with building and repairing highways, safety standards, emissions standards, air travel, ships, and railroads.
+The transportation secretary deals with building and repairing highways, safety standards, emissions standards, air travel, ships, and railroads.
 They fund both federal and state transportation projects.

 The Secretary of the Treasury